Trello vs. Jira: new 2018 detailed review

 BigGantt gives you access to more efficient planning and simplified project portfolio management.
 Visualize and track every project right in Jira.

-You know the benefits of Trello, and what makes it a great tool.
+You now know the benefits of both Trello and Jira, and what make them great tools.

 But there are still a few key factors to consider when choosing which one is best for you.